 Ways to Manage Seizures

-- Record if you have a seizure and what you are doing to manage it daily using a journal.
+- Record if you have a seizure and what you are doing to manage it daily using the My STORITM app or a journal.
 When tracking, include:

 - What you were doing before the seizure occurred?